Ron-Ahmed/snort-ids/README.md

 Project consists of a few setup tips for Snort 3 to and writing some detection rules since there isn't much guidance out there apart from some very basic examples.
 <br />

-I included the .lua file as well as the .rules file as it's a functional configuration
+I included the .lua and .rules file as it's a functional configuration that works with Pullpork plugin
 <br/>

 <p>Note that there's a mistake in the documentation when setting up OpenAPPID.
 It's where you save the ODT file and hence, changing the path you specify for in the snort.lua file</p>